How to Alert Clients About Gift Basket Scams

 - Be seen as a model corporate citizen

-What’s your system for telling recipients that you’re arriving with an unexpected gift without letting them know who’s sending it?
+Now that you have ideas on how to alert clients about gift basket scams, what will be your system to tell recipients that you’re arriving with a gift without letting them know who’s sending it?